Skip to main content

 AuthenticationOAuth Authorization Code Flow with PKCE

 No API keys or bearer tokens to manage.
-When your MCP client connects for the first time, it triggers an OAuth flow that opens a browser for you to authenticate with your District Pass.
+When your MCP client connects for the first time, it triggers an OAuth authorization flow that opens a browser — sign in with your District Pass (if you aren’t already) and authorize the client to access your Finance District account.

 Connect

-Add the MCP server to your client and authenticate with your District Pass.
-Setup instructions for Claude Desktop, Cursor, Windsurf, Claude Code, n8n, and custom clients are in MCP Compatible Clients.
+Add the MCP server to your client and authorize it through the District Pass OAuth flow.
+Setup instructions for Claude Code, Cursor, Windsurf, n8n, and custom clients are in MCP Compatible Clients.

 Verify the Connection